Dopey Challenge RR: Four Races Powered by Alcohol, Krispy Kreme Donuts & Mtn Dew

 We headed to Animal Kingdom, where we cross the halfway point of the race, and we were very close to the time they open the park and the Everest roller coaster.
 We pass by it and noticed there is already a line of runners and the employee says, they are testing already.
 Jackpot!
 We are going in!
 Riding the Everest during the race was priceless:

 After the halfway point, we headed outside of Animal Kingdom and met with my group of friends, who had snacks, sodas, water, and best of all, KK donuts!
 We, of course, took as much as we could before continuing.
-I have to thank Lisa and Jenny for manning the fort at AK and having us covered!

 We also saw Kristin around that area with some of the Sparkle Skirt girls.